As time goes on, it gets harder, not easier.

 conversations on Star Trek shows,

-movies you would have loved, but will never see,
+movies you’d love, but will never see,

 birthdays, anniversaries,